Ask a doctor about a prescription for RIVOTRIL 1 mg/ml CONCENTRATE AND SOLVENT FOR INJECTABLE SOLUTION

 Reporting side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a side effect that does not appear in this prospectus.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicines for Human Use: www.notificaRAM.es/.
+If you experience any type of side effect, consult your doctor or pharmacist, even if it is not listed in this leaflet.
+You can also report them directly through the Spanish Pharmacovigilance System for Human Use Medications: www.notificaRAM.es/.
 By reporting side effects, you can contribute to providing more information on the safety of this medication.

-Do not use this medication after the expiration date that appears on the label.
+Do not use this medication after the expiration date shown on the label.

 The expiration date is the last day of the month indicated.

-Do not store at a temperature above30°C. Store the ampoules in the original packaging to protect them from light.
+Do not store above 30°C. Keep the ampoules in their original packaging to protect them from light.

 Composition ofRivotril

-Rivotril is marketed in packaging of 1, 5 or 50 ampoules of concentrate, which also include 1, 5 or 50 ampoules of solvent, respectively.
+Rivotril is presented in packages of 1, 5, or 50 ampoules of concentrate, which include 1, 5, or 50 ampoules of solvent, respectively.

 Ziegelhof 24